There's a cheat.... download the beta Vista drivers

 expanded from the nVidia website... and it will actually install correctly.

 I have the 9312 and told it I had a 7900 GS.... true apart from the fact

 it's a Go chipset but it now behaves and displays correctly.

 If you select Show All Devices and accidentally select the words GeForceGo

-under Standard VGA Adapter, then you'll get the XP drivers that you had
+under Standard VGA Adapter, then you'll get the XP drivers

 before the Upgrade... and although most things will work, IE7 will refuse to